apache/bookkeeper/site3/website/docs/api/ledger-adv-api.md

 > If a ledger already exists when users try to create an advanced ledger with same ledger id,
 > a [LedgerExistsException]({{ site.javadoc_base_url }}/org/apache/bookkeeper/client/BKException.BKLedgerExistException.html) is thrown by the bookkeeper client.

-Creating advanced ledgers can be done throught a fluent API since 4.6.
+Creating advanced ledgers can be done through a fluent API since 4.6.

 ```java
 BookKeeper bk = ...;